-Prime Minister Oyun-Erdene Luvsannamsrai resurrected the Mongolian Economic Forum (MEF), which used to be held annually from 2010 until 2018.
-The forum is now back and was held on April 7-8.
-Originally designed as a Davos-type forum taking place in Q1 it allowed policymakers and businesses to come together and discuss major issues facing the country.
+The Mongolian Economic Forum (MEF), which was held yearly from 2010 to 2018, was reintroduced by Prime Minister Oyun-Erdene Luvsannamsrai.
+The forum has returned and was held on April 7-8, 2022.
+Originally planned as a Davos-style forum early in the year, it brought together lawmakers and business leaders to discuss major issues confronting the country.

-This year’s MEF took place as Mongolia already spent significant public funds on pandemic stimulus and response.
+This year’s MEF took place as Mongolia is eyeing recovery from the pandemic challenges as the government spent significant public funds on stimulus and COVID response.

-To that effect, the ruling party lawmakers met leaders of political parties without the parliamentary seats to consult on the review of the upcoming political/election campaign financing law.
+To that effect, the ruling party lawmakers met leaders of political parties without parliamentary seats to consult on the review of the upcoming political and election campaign financing law.

 The MEF opened up forward-looking thinking in policy circles in Ulaanbaatar.
 It focused on energy, border bottleneck, industrialization, rural development, green growth, and government reforms.